-During 2018, the Compensation Committee held nine meetings to discuss, review, and/or deliberate about our compensation program and the appropriate levels of compensation for the executive officers.
+During 2019, the Compensation Committee held seven meetings to discuss, review, and/or deliberate about our compensation program and the appropriate levels of compensation for the executive officers.
 As discussed in this CD&A and elsewhere in this proxy statement, the Compensation Committee, consistent with its charter and the objectives of our compensation program, reviewed and considered relevant information available to it in making its compensation decisions.

 Base Salaries.
-On March 1, 2018, the Compensation Committee adjusted the annual base salaries for each of our Named Executive Officers, effective April 1, 2018.
-The resulting salary increases ranged from 0% to 6%.
+On March 1, 2019, the Compensation Committee adjusted the annual base salaries for each of our Named Executive Officers other than Mr. Liu, effective April 1, 2019.
+The resulting salary increases were approximately 3%.
 The annual base salaries for the Named Executive Officers before adjustment and after adjustment are as follows:

-Name Annual Base Salary Before Adjustment (\$) Annual Base Salary After Adjustment (\$)
+Annual Base Salary Before Adjustment Annual Base Salary After Adjustment

-Pin Tai 750,000 795,000
+Name (\$) (\$)

-Heng W. Chen 460,000 478,400
+Pin Tai 795,000 819,000

-Dunson K. Cheng 800,000 800,000
+Heng W. Chen 478,400 493,000

-Irwin Wong 425,000 450,500
+Dunson K. Cheng 800,000 824,000

-Kim R. Bingham 343,000 356,720
+Irwin Wong 450,500 464,000